-As the name indicate, Mountain Bike is specially designed for traveling off-road and hill climbing.
+As the name indicates, Mountain Bike is specially designed for traveling off-road and hill climbing.
 If you own a mountain bike, can you ride it on the road and street?

 Yes, you can ride your mountain bike on the road/street, it may depend on the bike you own.
 The majority of mountain bikes are designed to be ridden on trails.
 You can ride a mountain bike on the road, but they won’t perform nearly as well.
-Each product has its pros and cons, it’s like take example of running shoes, you may use it for running but you can’t perform well using it in football match.
+Each product has its pros and cons, it’s like take the example of running shoes, you may use them for running but you can’t perform well using them in a football match.

 How a Mountain Bike Differs from a Road Bike?

-Road bikes are designed for smooth and unvarying surface, while on the other hand mountain bike are specially designed for un-even and diverse kind of surface.
+Road bikes are designed for smooth and unvarying surfaces, while on the other hand mountain bike are specially designed for un-even and diverse kinds of surfaces.

 On a paved surface, road bikes pedal quickly and easily.
 Off-road, they are not as effective.

-It is harder to pedal a mountain bike on pavement, and it is slower, too.
+It is harder to pedal a mountain bike on pavement and slower, too.
 Road bikes have narrow and smooth tires, while mountain bikes have wide, knobby tires.
-A mountain bike can vary from having no suspension in road bike.
+A mountain bike can vary from having no suspension to a road bike.